ARTICLE I – NAME

 Section 1 – Membership and Representation

-- A. The General Membership may be organized into local Regional Chapters functioning independently, and at the same time collectively with FPA, who shall be the parent organization.
-4
+1. The General Membership may be organized into local Regional Chapters functioning independently, and at the same time collectively with FPA, who shall be the parent organization.

-- C. These Regional Chapters shall be known as (name of Regional) Chapter of FREEDOM PARTY AMERICA.
+5. These Regional Chapters shall be known as (name of Region) Chapter of FREEDOM PARTY AMERICA.